Reed-CompBio/BIO331-F20/README.md

 G.add_node(n,label=n)
 ```

 4. Add edges to your graph `G` using the `G.add_edge()` function using another `for` loop.
-This function takes two strings as input, which are simply the edge's node names:
+This function takes two strings as input, which are simply the edge's node names.
+For an edge `[n1,n2]`,
 ```
 G.add_edge(n1,n2)
 ```

 5. Now, you are ready to post the graph to GraphSpace.
 Uncomment the line `graph = post(G,graphspace)` which will post the graph to GraphSpace.
 (Note that the `post()` function handles the case when the graph is brand-new or already exists; it turns out to be pretty slow when replacing a graph, so the timestamp ensures that each graph you upload is "new.")

-6. Finally, add node and edge styles using the options listed on the cheat sheet and user guide.
+6. Finally, add node and edge styles using the options listed on the cheat sheet](https://cheatography.com/annaritz/cheat-sheets/graphspace-python-client/) and [user guide](http://manual.graphspace.org/projects/graphspace-python/en/latest/).
 For each node (resp. edge), first add the element and then call `add_node_style()` (resp. `add_edge_style()`) a single time for each element.
 For example,
 ```
 G.add_node(n,label=n)
 G.add_node_style(n,color='red',shape='star',width=80)
 ```
-HTML colors are allowed, e.g., #73C8F3.
+HTML colors are allowed, e.g., `#73C8F3`.
 You can select node and edge colors using the [HTML Color Picker](https://htmlcolorcodes.com/).

 ## :star: **Task D**: Post the Dolphin Network to GraphSpace

-The Dolphin network described in the Lusseau paper has been parsed into a number of self-explanatory files:
+The Dolphin network described in the Lusseau paper has been parsed into a number of files:
 - `dolphin_edgelist.txt` - edge list of dolphins by names
 - `males.txt` `females.txt` `unknown-sex.txt` - dolphin names by sex
 - `side-floppers.txt` - dolphins who had been observed side-flopping
 - `upside-down-lobtailers.txt` - dolphins who have been observed upside-down lobtailing.

 Parse all of this information (the `read_onecol()` and `read_multicols()` functions may be useful here).
-Post the graph to GraphSpace of the dolphin social network annotated by name and sex of each dolphin, as well as whether that dolphin was a side-flopper or upside-down lobtailer.
+Post the graph to GraphSpace of the dolphin social network annotated by **name** and **sex** of each dolphin, as well as whether that dolphin was a **side-flopper or upside-down lobtailer**.
 The choice of annotation is up to you (color,size,shape,border,etc.).
 Add a description of anntations you selected using the `set_data()` function (HTML formatting allowed):
 ```
 G.set_data(data={'description': 'females=squares; males=circles; unkown=stars'})
 ```